quocbao0603/quocbao0603/README.md

 <h3 align="center">A Research Assistant in Virginia Commonwealth University, US.
 I like football but the life leads me to become a researcher :).</h3>

-- 💬 Ask me about **Data Structures and Algorithms, Smartcontract (Solidity), Blockchain, Quantum Computing**
+- 💬 Ask me about **Web Development, Data Structures and Algorithms, Research**

 - 📫 How to reach me **qbaocs2000@gmail.com**

-- ⚡ Fun fact **Panna gives me more pleasure than scoring**